 Zantac Recall Leads to Lawsuits

-The Zantac recalls and market withdrawal have led hundreds of people to file Zantac lawsuits against manufacturers including Pfizer, Sanofi and Boehringer Ingelheim.
+The Zantac recalls and market withdrawal have led thousands of people to file Zantac lawsuits against manufacturers including Pfizer, Sanofi and Boehringer Ingelheim.

-Lawsuits claim that Zantac caused various types of cancer in people who used the drug.
-Bladder cancer is the main type of cancer being accepted in these cases.
-They say drugmakers knew about Zantac’s cancer risks but did not warn the public and that ranitidine has design defects.
+Lawsuits claimed that Zantac caused various types of cancer in people who used the drug.
+Bladder cancer was the main type of cancer being accepted in these cases.
+Cases claimed drugmakers knew about Zantac’s cancer risks but did not warn the public and that ranitidine has design defects.

 Types of Cancer Linked to Zantac